orochi-network/orochi-network.github.io/src/zk-memory/chapter.md

 - In [Commitment Schemes](./commitment/commitment.md), we describe several commitment schemes for committing the execution trace that we support.

 - In [Memory Consistency Constraints](./constraints/constraints.md), we show how to prove the consistency of memory given the execution trace and how do we integrate Halo2 for the constraint.

+- In [Nova Variants](./nova-variant/nova-variant.md), we show how to prove the consistency of memory with two Nova variants, Nova and SuperNova.
+This implementation to experiment the capacity of Nova, SuperNova for zkVM.